ewilan-riviere/portfolio/content/en/about.md

 subtitle: Full-stack developer
 ---

-I started to develop my first real projects with Laravel (PHP), learning also to use Git.
-But I'm also very interested in the user experience, which pushes me to keep a link with the front-end with Vue.js and Nuxt.js (JavaScript / TypeScript) with CSS frameworks like Tailwind CSS.
-I want to implement the necessary for SEO, although I am not an expert in this field.
-On the mobile side, beyond web responsive, I do Flutter (Dart) in order to be able to deploy applications on Android and on iOS.
+I most often work with Laravel (and therefore PHP) for the back-end and front-end (for smaller projects).
+But for larger projects, I often use Vue.js/Nuxt.js in TypeScript for the front-end, with CSS frameworks like Tailwind CSS.
+For SEO, I take care of the most important aspects to enable crawlers to promote the website in the best possible way, accompanying this with tracking services like Umami or Matomo.
+On the mobile side, beyond responsive web, I work with Flutter (Dart) to be able to deploy applications on Android and iOS, or create desktop-type applications.

-I like to have knowledge on each part of the chain, from local development to deployment on a server (with NGINX), which leads me to configure quite often Linux servers for both production and local development.
-Therefore, I like to have efficient tools, whatever the development environment (Linux, Windows or macOS) to be able to easily use such or such version of a language.
+I like to have knowledge of every part of the chain, from local development to deployment on a server (NGINX, PM2, Docker), which leads me to configure Linux servers quite often for both production and local development.
+I like to have efficient tools at my disposal, whatever the development environment (Linux, Windows or macOS), so that I can easily use this or that version of a language.
+That's why I also develop open-source libraries for PHP and Node.js, to avoid repeating certain things from one project to the next.

-I develop best in groups, preferring communication and help to isolated development, as long as I have colleagues who also enjoy this way of working.
-I love to discuss technologies, I'm interested in the latest versions of the languages I use and I spend a lot of time reading documentation or making it, in Markdown of course.
-I always have too many projects on the go, but I also always have something to do!
+I develop best in groups, preferring communication to isolated development, provided I have colleagues who also appreciate this way of working.
+I like to discuss technologies, I'm interested in the latest versions of the languages I use and I spend a lot of time reading or making documentation, in Markdown of course.
+I always have too many projects on the go, but I always have something to do!

 My favorite tools are :